5

 Nissan X-Trail road test review - alloy wheels

-As its new proportions are the X-Trail’s main selling point, let’s dive straight into the details.
-Under the car you’ll find the Common Module Family (CMF) platform, the latest Renault-Nissan architecture which underpins a range of new models, including the Nissan Qashqai.
+Under the car you’ll find the Common Module Family (CMF) platform, the Renault-Nissan architecture which underpins a range of models.

-The mechanical set-up is no more complicated.
-The entire engine range is made up of two 1.6-litre engines - a 128bhp diesel and a 160bhp petrol, and a 2.0-litre diesel - offered with a six-speed manual.
+The engine range is made up of two 1.6-litre engines - a 128bhp diesel and a 160bhp petrol, and a 2.0-litre diesel - offered with a six-speed manual.
 A CVT gearbox is available but only with the diesel engine.

 Nissan’s electronically modulated all-wheel drive system is available – but not standard – while Active Ride Control (adaptive dampers) and Active Trace Control (to combat understeer) complement a conventional chassis sprung, whether you take two or four-wheel drive, on MacPherson strut front and multi-link rear suspension.